OpenClemson/vagrant-testshib-sp/README.md

 6. After uploading metadata, restart `shibd` and Apache. `systemctl restart shibd && systemctl restart httpd`.

-7. Open [https://sp.vagrant.test](https://sp.vagrant.test) in a browser.
+7. Open https://<hostname> in a browser, where hostname is what you set in step 2.
 You should be redirected to Testshib to authenticate.